JJWarner/CF_Instacart-Analysis/README.md

 To launch to notebook, open terminal and run the command:
 <ul><li>Importing data: <pre> jupyter notebook importData.ipynb</pre></ul></li>

-<b>Sent to Client</b>: Contains the project brief and crosstabs.
+<b>Sent to Client</b>: Encompasses both the comprehensive project brief and Excel crosstabs.

-<b>Analysis</b>: Contains visuals created using Seaborn.
+<b>Analysis</b>: Incorporates visualizations crafted utilizing Seaborn.
 </ul>

-<b>Results</b>: The analysis and profiling of data were executed to extract crucial demographic insights pertaining to the Instacart consumer base, ultimately informing strategic business recommendations.
-A comprehensive overview of these recommendations is available in the project summary [here](https://github.com/JJWarner/CF_Instacart-Analysis/blob/main/Sent%20to%20Client/Final_report.xlsx).
+<b>Results</b>: The analysis and profiling of data were systematically conducted to extract pivotal demographic insights concerning the Instacart consumer base.
+These insights served as the cornerstone for formulating strategic business recommendations.
+A detailed exposition of these recommendations can be found in the project summary. [here](https://github.com/JJWarner/CF_Instacart-Analysis/blob/main/Sent%20to%20Client/Final_report.xlsx).

-<b>Limitations</b>:
+<b>Limitations</b>:The project's nature presents challenges in grasping the context around the dataset and its business insights.
+Additionally, limitations i n available computing power posed difficulties in conducting seamless visual analysis on the fully completed dataset.
+As a workaround, data visuals were crafted using subsets of data, as documented in the available Python scripts

 <b>Tools</b>: Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib, Excel.